The Baruch College Faculty Handbook

 Individual Web Sites

 Faculty may request web server space on Baruch's Faculty Server.
-This web server is a Microsoft IIS system intended to host simple web pages and moderate web development.
+The server is a Microsoft IIS system intended to host simple web pages and allow for moderate web development.
 Most faculty members will find Blackboard more convenient for instructional purposes.
 If you would like to create an account on this server, contact Patrick Ackerman, Campus Web Administrator, at 646-312-1065 for more information.